Giving to Worcester State

 -

-Restricted and unrestricted gifts made by cash, check, or credit card are the most common and simplest for donors and Worcester State.
-Generally tax-deductible in the year in which it is made, your cash gift can be put to work immediately.
+Restricted and unrestricted gifts made by cash, check, or credit card are the most common and straightforward way for donors and Worcester State.
+Generally tax-deductible in the year it is made, your cash gift can be put to work immediately.
 You can mail your check to:

 Worcester, MA 01602If you have any questions, please call 508-929-8141 or advancement@worcester.edu.